 As humans and robots work together ever more closely, their joint success is linked to certain preconditions: How do you create safe working environments?
 How can we increase the acceptance of robots in everyday work?
 And how do you communicate with a colleague who consists only of a gripper arm?
-In CoBot Studio, seven Austrian research institutions jointly investigated which robot signals are understandable in which work environments for what group of people.
+In CoBot Studio, seven Austrian research institutions jointly investigated from 2019 to 2022 which robot signals are understandable in which work environments for what group of people.

 Interdisciplinary approach to interaction